Have you been faced with a situation where it was tough to articulate what you do?

 Your job is simple: to be so clear about who you are, what you do, what separates you from everyone else and where you are headed, that those who are closest to you can’t help but be just as clear.
 Hopefully, they can help you along your journey.

-Let’s hear your elevator pitch in the comments!
+Let’s start, articulate what you do, and let’s hear your elevator pitch in the comments!